 If sleepless nights persist, you can find yourself running into high blood pressure, weight gain, depression and even increase your risk of heart attacks.
 Some studies suggest that sleep deprivation affects the immune system in detrimental ways.
 Not only will the effects begin to take place internally, but you will begin to notice subtle changes in your appearance.
 Such as, dark circles under your eyes, and even an advance in the overall aging process, hello wrinkles!
 Of course, these side effects do not happen instantaneously.
 But without giving your body the proper rest it needs, you will find yourself at an increased risk overtime.

-We hope that you saved this for bedtime reading so hopefully you will be able to drift off into a blissful night’s sleep.
+We hope that you saved this for bedtime reading and are already wrapped in a blanket that hugs you back so hopefully you will be able to drift off into a blissful night’s sleep.
 Don’t forget to keep that dream journal handy and from all of us here at Yaasa Studios we wish you the sweetest of dreams.

 Be sure that you are giving yourself the rest you need at night.
 If you are not sure whether or not your mattress is having an effect on your sleep, give our team a call at +1 (855) 622-3711.
 We are always here to make sure you find your best night’s sleep and give you all the information you may need!